-Today, Lauren now has six Fleurty Girl retail stores and has gotten her kids back to having their own rooms again.
+Today, Lauren now has eight Fleurty Girl retail stores and has gotten her kids back to having their own rooms again.
 "I'm glad I was able to show them what it takes to believe in something, make sacrifices and succeed, and to do it all in the most amazing city in the world."

 Lauren and her staff share a love of New Orleans and a lust for life.
 All of the items that Fleurty Girl carries are inspired by New Orleans and most of the items are made by local New Orleanians.